c3lang/c3-web/src/content/docs/references/docs/examples.md

 ```

 ```
-fn void printFile(String filename)
+fn void print_file(String filename)
 {
     String! file = io::load_file(filename);

-    // The following function is not executed on error. io::printfn("Loaded %s and got:\n%s", filename, file);
+    // The following function is not called on error,
+    // so we must explicitly discard it with a void cast.
+    (void)io::printfn("Loaded %s and got:\n%s", filename, file);

     if (catch err = file)
     {